Sometimes equipment options like a Bosu Ball can make exercises more effective. Find out how to do Bosu Ball V-ups and what they do.

-- Keep your legs slightly less than stretched while you move them up slowly.
-At the same time curl up your upper body starting with your shoulders and continuing with the rest of your back until your upper body makes a V-shape with your legs.
-Make sure you use your abs and not the momentum of your arms to power the movement.
+- Keep your legs slightly less than stretched and move them upward.
+At the same time, curl up your upper body starting with your shoulders.
+Time it so your body makes a V-shape at the top of the movement.

 Bosu Ball V-ups muscles worked

-There are also downsides to using the Bosu Ball.
-First of all, it becomes harder to mostly move your hips in a controlled motion.
-This will likely lead to more hip flexor muscle engagement.
+This is also the case because it becomes harder to move your hips in a controlled motion.

 Bosu Ball V-up benefits